 Contents of the application form and its enclosures

 To get a calculation of an amount to be prepaid or to have your existing prepayment decision changed, you should fill out an application form and send it to the Tax Administration electronically.
 Use MyTax.
-Alternatively, you can send the application through Tyvi services.
+Alternatively, you can send the application through Apitamo/ApitamoPKI-interface.
 To send it on paper is not accepted unless you have a special reason for it.

 You should only fill in the column for the tax year that is relevant to your request.

 Enclosures are not mandatory.
 The Tax Administration sends you an information request if more information is needed.

 Your completed form must give details on taxable income and deductible expenses for the entire year if you are submitting it for having your prepayments lowered during the current year.
 However, if you are submitting it for having your prepayments increased, it is enough if you just give an estimate of taxable income for the entire tax year.